rierte12/flarum-basque/README.md

 # Basque translation for flarum
 This is the Basque translation pack for Flarum.
-It can be used with the base installation of Flarum.
-It also include translarions for the following Friends of Flarum plugins (not required to install the language pack):
+It can be used with the base installation of <a href="https://flarum.org/">Flarum forum</a>.
+It also include translations for the following <a href="https://github.com/FriendsOfFlarum">Friends of Flarum plugins</a>(not required to install the language pack):
 <br>
   1. <a href="https://github.com/FriendsOfFlarum/nightmode">Night Mode</a>
   2. <a href="https://github.com/FriendsOfFlarum/best-answer">Best Answer</a>